• A

 Scree An accumulation of loose stones or rocky debris lying on a slope or at the base of a cliff.

-Semi-confined peat Poorly drained, partly confined soils with an organic surface layer more than 50 cm thick.
+Poorly drained, partly confined soils with an organic surface layer at least 50 cm thick.
 It is generally formed in valleys, on terraces or between ridges.

 Series A soil series is made up of soils with a similar type and arrangement of horizons (layers) which are developed on a similar parent material.
 The map unit of the Soil map of Scotland (partial cover).